 - Trouble breathing

 In some cases, taking benzodiazepines in high doses can even cause coma, respiratory failure, and death.
 If someone you love is addicted to benzos, Crestview Recovery in Portland can help.
-Contact us today by calling 866.262.0531 to learn more about our benzodiazepine addiction treatment options.
+Contact us today by calling 866.262.0531 to learn more about prescription drug addiction rehab treatment options.

 Benzo Withdrawal Is Nothing to Play With

 What Is benzo withdrawal?
 When people suddenly stop taking benzodiazepines, they can experience a range of withdrawal symptoms that can be uncomfortable and potentially dangerous.
 Symptoms of benzo withdrawal can include:

 These symptoms can be severe and last for weeks or even months.
 In some cases, people may experience seizures or hallucinations during withdrawal.
 If you have been taking benzodiazepines and want to stop, it’s important to do so under the care of a medical professional who can help you manage withdrawal symptoms.

 Due to their extensive availability and potent side effects, benzodiazepines rank among the most commonly abused drugs in the world.
 Long-term users may develop physical and chemical dependence and addiction to these powerful narcotics.

 Before getting into benzo withdrawal, it’s important to know that doctors are still learning about benzodiazepines.
 While benzos can be beneficial in people with conditions such as anxiety and seizure disorders, people still develop addictions to these drugs.
 Some experts believe that genetics play a role in determining how benzos interact with certain people.
 They also point out that withdrawal happens more often than not.
 For that reason, it’s best for people to avoid benzos whenever possible.
 Long-term benzo abuse causes people to become extremely anxious when the drugs are not available.

 Overcoming Benzodiazepine Addiction